Your Cart

 Remember that a balanced and varied diet that includes a range of fruits, vegetables, whole grains and legumes can naturally provide a mix of prebiotic fibers and support a healthy gut microbiome.
 Dietary choices and lifestyle factors also play a crucial role in maintaining overall digestive health.

-Ancient Nutrition’s SBO Probiotics combine beneficial microbial strains with prebiotic compounds found naturally in organic seeds and mushrooms, which can help to support proper absorption and utilization of healthy microbes.
+Ancient Nutrition’s soil-based organism (SBO) probiotics combine beneficial microbial strains with prebiotic compounds found naturally in organic seeds and mushrooms, which can help to support proper absorption and utilization of healthy microbes.
 Additionally, postbiotics including polysaccharides, enzymes and organic acids are added to maintain gut homeostasis.

-Here are some key features of our different SBO probiotics formulas:
+Here are some key features of Ancient Nutrition's different SBO probiotics formulas:

 • SBO Probiotics Ultimate — Features 50 billion shelf-stable CFUs of SBOs per serving, intended to help support healthy bowel transit time and digestive function, healthy immune system function and gut flora, normal nutrient absorption, and more.